 For a full account of the Board’s proceedings please check the meeting minutes, which are posted approximately two months after the meeting date.
 You can subscribe to our Meeting Minutes RSS feed to be notified when the minutes are posted.

-Summary of the Board Meeting held Mar.
-15-17, 2017
+Summary of the Board Meeting held May 17-18, 2017

 Advanced Practice Providers and Allied Health

-NCMB-WakeAHEC CME project - The Committee was informed that NCMB and WakeAHEC have completed work on a free webinar that discusses the CDC Guideline for Prescribing Opioids for Chronic Pain.
-The webinar is posted both on the WakeAHEC website and on the NCMB website.
-NCMB will promote the webinar and four related panel discussions scheduled throughout the greater Triangle.
-Licensees who complete the webinar and attend one panel discussion will earn a total of three hours of Category 1 CME – enough to satisfy the new CME requirement for controlled substances prescribers that will be in effect July 1.
-The Committee was informed that NCMB and Wake AHEC received approval for additional grant funding to support up to 10 additional panel discussions across North Carolina.
+The Committee received an update on the collaboration between NCMB and Wake AHEC, which resulted in a free webinar that discusses the CDC Guideline for Prescribing Opioids for Chronic Pain and four live opioid panel discussions held in the greater Triangle.
+Licensees who completed the webinar and attended one panel discussion earned a total of three hours of AMA PRA Category 1 CME – enough to satisfy the new CME requirement for controlled substances prescribers that will be in effect July 1.
+The Committee was informed that NCMB and Wake AHEC received approval for additional grant funding to support up to 20 additional panel discussions across North Carolina.
 The first of these additional sessions will be held in September.

 Position statement review – The Committee discussed the position statement entitled Medical Record Documentation.
 The issue of electronic health records and whether more expansive guidance is warranted was discussed.
 The committee agreed that the position statement should be revised to include a clear statement of the Board’s expectations regarding documentation in electronic medical records.
 The Board asked staff to draft language for consideration by the Committee at the July 2017 Board meeting.